Amp-Lab-at-VT/website/markdowns/adv_soldering.md

 ### Advanced Soldering Training

 Welcome to the realm of Advanced Soldering Training at the AMP Lab.
 If you're seeking to elevate your soldering skills and master intricate surface-mount soldering techniques, you're in the right place.
-Bob has created an exceptional facility tailored to help you conquer the world of surface-mount soldering with finesse.
+There is an exceptional facility tailored at the lab to help you conquer the world of surface-mount soldering with finesse.

 **Prerequisites:**

-- Basic soldering certification.
+- Intermediate soldering certification.

 - Steady hands.
 Good eye-hand coordination.
 Ability to coordinate your fingers' motions with the results displayed on a large monitor connected to a microscope.

 - Patience and good attention to detail.

-Email the following address to schedule advance soldering training (Please note that basic training must be completed before starting advanced soldering training.)
+Email the following address to schedule advance soldering training (Please note that intermediate training must be completed before starting advanced soldering training.)

         amp-lab-leadership-team-g@vt.edu